 The businesses in which the Group operates depend, to a greater or lesser extent, on information technology ("IT") systems.
-The Group offers software or technology solutions through web-based platforms.
+For example, in education business the Group offers software or technology solutions through web-based platforms.

-IT systems are vulnerable to a set of problems, such as malfunctioning hardware and software, computer viruses, hacking and the physical damage sustained by IT centers.
+IT systems are vulnerable to a set of problems, such as malfunctioning hardware and software, computer viruses, piracy and the physical damage sustained by IT centers.
 IT systems require regular updates, and it is possible that the Group cannot implement the necessary updates at the right time or that updates might not work as planned.
 Moreover, cyber-attacks on Prisa's systems and platforms could result in the loss of data or compromise customer data or other sensitive information.
 Major faults in the systems or attacks on their security could have an adverse effect on Group operating profits and financial conditions.